YottaDB/YDBOctoVistA/README.md

 be used with Octo to generate a mapping between Octo/SQL and FileMan files.
 You can change the `vista200.sql` argument to another filename or complete file path if required.

+## Troubleshooting
+If you get a crash at `SETOF+3^DMSQD`, this is caused by bad Fileman Data Dictionaries sent in patch `ECX*3.0*178`.
+See https://gitlab.com/YottaDB/DBMS/YDBOctoVistA/-/issues/26 for how to fix this.

 # OCTO Functions
 Contained in `_YDBOCTOVISTAF.m` file.
 Copy to your routines directory to use